silence102/silence102/README.md

-- 👋 Hi, I’m @silence102
+- 👋 Hi, I’m Minseok!
 - 👀 I’m interested in ... python!
 - 🌱 I’m currently learning ... react!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... you!
-- 📫 How to reach me ... instagram ID : @minseok503 Direct ME
+- 📫 How to reach me ... instagram ID : @minseok503 Direct ME!
-- This is a test!
+- ※ ★ This is a test! ☆ ※

 <!---
 silence102/silence102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.